learnbin.net nav logo

 Fillers can be blended with raw polymer up to 60%.
 Fillers are added to the material for two main reasons.
 The first one is to reduce the cost.
 Low-cost fillers are blended with raw materials. in order to increase the volume.
 This type of filler is called “Non-reinforcing filler”.
 Graphite, Chine clay, and Talc are some non-reinforcing fillers.
 They decrease the cost of compounds and improve water resistance.

 The other reason is to increase the tensile strength of the material.
 These filters are called “Reinforcing fillers”.
-Asbestos, Glass fibers are reinforcing fillers.
+Asbestos and glass fibers are reinforcing fillers.
 They increase the strength of the material.
 Glass fibers increase the tensile strength of the material by about -3000kg/cm2

 Glass fiber-reinforced nylon is a better alternative to steel.
 Short glass fibers (2mm-5mm length) or Long glass fibers (10-12mm length) are used as reinforcing material.